 Robert Macintosh is Professor of Strategic Management and Pro Vice Chancellor for Business and Law at Northumbria University.
 He has a PhD in engineering and his work focuses on strategy and change with senior leadership teams.
 He has worked with over 100 organisations and has significant experience as a chair and trustee.
 His expertise in leadership and strategic change will support the work of Revenue Scotland.
 He is a Fellow of the Institution for Engineering and Technology, the Academy of Social Sciences and the British Academy of Management.
 He is currently the chair of the Chartered Association of Business Schools and was formerly the chair of the social care charity Turning Point Scotland.

-Idong Usoro is trained in computer science with industry certifications in enterprise architecture.
-He has over 10 years of designing and implementing digital transformations, security strategies, policy, enterprise architecture functions, and technical solutions at executive level.
-This has spanned working in Europe and North America in enterprise solutions, consultancy and IT leadership roles with central, local government, universities and multinational companies.
-Idong’s extensive background in the University sector and commercially on technical projects, provides a broad perspective on emerging technologies and a strong focus on innovation.
+Idong is the Head of Enterprise Architecture at Castle Water Limited.
+He is trained in business and computer science with industry certifications in enterprise architecture.
+He has worked with over 100 organisations in as a technical specialist, senior leader and trustee.
+Idong has worked across the private and public sectors in the UK, Europe and the US supporting companies with the development of software solutions, digital data and technology functions, architecture functions, and implementation of innovation processes.
+Idong’s broad R&D background in the University and private sectors, provides a multidisciplinary perspective on emerging technologies and a strong focus on innovation within Revenue Scotland’s planning.
 His research work has engaged both private and public organisations, innovation agencies that including UKRI/Innovate UK, Cancer Research UK, European innovation/research institutes and the European Commission.
-Idong currently serves on as an Executive Board Trustee with the Abbeyfield Society and works as a technical consultant to private technology organisations in the immersive solutions, construction, legal, Fintech and life sciences sectors.
+Additionally, he serves as a Trustee with the Abbeyfield England board, and an executive consultant to private technology companies in the immersive solutions, Fintech and life sciences sectors

 Jean Lindsay is a former Director at the Forestry Commission, where she was responsible for the leadership of all Central Services.
 She was formerly the Head of Profession for HR and is a Chartered Fellow of the Institute of Personnel and Development (FCIPD).
 She has significant experience in leadership, people management, Public Sector corporate governance, health & safety and change management, including large scale organisational restructuring, where she led the highly complex transformational programme of completing the devolution of the Forestry Commission.
 She is a qualified Executive Coach and Myers-Briggs practitioner.
 She is also on the Board of Crown Estate Scotland; a Non-Legal Member of the Employment Tribunal (Scotland); and a member of the Institute of Chartered Foresters.